Everything you need to know about tomato seeds

 How do I prevent common diseases in tomato plants?

-Can I save seeds from my own tomatoes for planting next year?
+Can I save seeds from my own tomatoes?

 When and how should I fertilize tomato seedlings?